Two Uniper employees walking around a power plant

 Breitbrunn

 Since its commissioning in 1998, the Breitbrunn natural gas storage facility has been one of the largest pore storage facilities in Europe with a total capacity of about 1 billion m³.
 The storage facility is a cooperation between two companies, NAFTA Speicher and Uniper Energy Storage.
 Uniper Energy Storage is the storage operator within the meaning of the Energy Industry Act, acting as a storage system operator and marketing the entire capacity.
 The H-gas storage facility is connected to the THE market area (transmission system operator: Open Grid Europe) and is thus linked to the natural gas markets in Germany.
-Uniper Energy Storage GmbH has notified the Federal Network Agency of the potential decommissioning of the Breitbrunn natural gas storage facility by March 31, 2027, in accordance with Article 35h paragraph 1 of the Energy Industry Act (EnWG).
+Uniper Energy Storage GmbH has now applied for approval for the decommissioning of the Breitbrunn gas storage facility by BNetzA in accordance with article 35h of the EnWG with effect from March 31, 2027.

 The Epe H-gas cavern storage facility went into operation in 1976 with the first 5 caverns.
 After several expansion stages, 29 caverns with a working gas capacity of 1.8 billion m³ working gas are now in operation.
 The H-gas storage facility is connected to the THE market area via the OGE network.
 As KGE's operator, the storage facility manages a further 4 caverns.
 The Epe H-gas and L-gas storage facilities are operated via a joint compressor station.